-The decoy effect is a psychological phenomenon that occurs when people are presented with two options, one of which is more expensive than the other.
-People tend to choose the cheaper option because they assume it is the better deal.
+The decoy effect is a psychological phenomenon that occurs when people are presented with two options, one of which is pricier than the other.
+People tend to pick the cheaper option because they assume it is the better deal.
 Adding an expensive product as a decoy alternative will increase sales for the lesser-priced item because it makes the product look like a better deal by comparison.

 The Power of Suggestion